ghouston16/CovidTracker/README.md

 Dependencies: Linux operating

-To run this application download the project and extract all files, then at command line change permissions to make files executable use chmod 755 (or similar) before running script.
+To run this application download the project and extract all files, then at command line change permissions to make files executable use chmod 755 (or similar).

+Run menu.sh script to start the application.